 A digital screen will replace the analogue instrument cluster, and a larger touchscreen will be fitted to the centre console to handle all things infotainment.
 You'll also be able to wirelessly charge your phone with a charger in each door.

 Volkswagen ID Crozz

-Like the Faraday Future FF-91, the ID Crozz can remember each driver's personal preferences for things such as climate control and seating position, and will activate them when each individual driver approaches the car.
+Like the Faraday Future FF-91, the ID Crozz can remember each driver's personal preferences for things such as climate control and seating position and will activate them when each driver approaches the car.

-An 82kWh battery is found in the floor of the car, and this produces a Skoda Vision E matching 112mph top speed and driving range of 310 miles.
-Power is sent to the rear wheels by default, but it will show the front ones some love if the car feels extra grip is needed, or you can permanently engage an all-wheel drive mode.
+An 82kWh battery is found in the floor of the car, and this produces a Skoda Vision E matching the 112mph top speed and a driving range of 310 miles.
+Power is sent to the rear wheels by default, but it will show the front ones some love if the car feels extra grip is needed, or you can permanently engage an all-wheel-drive mode.

 A 10.2-inch display will adorn the centre console and handle all the infotainment functions, while a secondary 5.8-inch display in front of the driver will show information relating to the car.

 If you know you're going to be out of the house and unable to accept a delivery, you will be able to grant couriers access to the boot of the Crozz so you can drive home with your packages.